Contact

 Wind Cave has what you'd expect - plenty of wind.
 But there's much more you can experience in this area of the country.
 Above ground enjoy rolling prairies, cool rock formations, and gorgeous pine forests.

 • A variety of underground tours help visitors explore the cave’s passages.
+Tours range from $10 to $30.

-• Campsites are $6 or $12/night, depending on the season.
+• Campsites at Elk Mountain Campground are $18/night, depending on the season.

-Wind Cave National Park, set among the rolling prairie and Ponderosa Pine forests of the Black Hills, is a haven for wildlife – everything from bison and pronghorn to hawks and black-footed ferrets – but it’s the Wind Cave that bring the Park its name and fame.
+Wind Cave National Park, set among the rolling prairie and Ponderosa Pine forests of the Black Hills, is a haven for wildlife – everything from bison and pronghorn to hawks and black-footed ferrets – but it’s the Wind Cave that brings the Park its name and fame.
 This large cave (over 130 miles of passages have been mapped, with many more remaining to be discovered, making it the fourth longest cave in the world) holds 95% of the worlds calcite boxwork formations and is reputed to have the densest concentration of passages of any other cave.

 Above the cave, the 30,000 acres of open prairie lands of the Black Hills are a popular place for hiking, camping, scenic driving and wildlife viewing.